HackYourFuture/databases/Week1/MAKEME.md

 Write a JavaScript file (to be executed with Node.js) that creates and makes a connection to a MySQL database.
 Do so using the `mysql` package (https://www.npmjs.com/package/mysql).

 > Before working on the exercise, first get a working version of the [example](https://www.npmjs.com/package/mysql#introduction) going.
 This will help you understand the basic structure of making a database connection and query.
-When doing this, make sure you replace the `user`, `password` and `database` values with the ones you've created for HackYourFuture: `hyfuser`, `hyfpassword` and `user_db`.
+When doing this, make sure you replace the `user`, `password` and `database` values with the ones you've created for this module: `hyfuser`, `hyfpassword` and `user_db`.

 When you feel familiar with the library, you can go on with the exercise.
 Inside of your JavaScript file, make queries that: